sashokrist/book-library/README.md

   Routes are protected with two middleware: auth, and isAdmin.

-  Admin user can activate and deactivate accounts, make regular users admin, and delete every user.
+  Admin users can activate and deactivate accounts, make regular users admin, delete every user, and create, update, delete books, and add books to his/her collection.

+  Regular users can add books to his/her collections, edit profiles, and see the My Books page.

+  Added Search functionality to search for books by name, ISBN, or description.

   Laravel v 10, PHP 8.1, MySql 8.2/MariaDB 11.22, Tailwind CSS, Blade.

   To login as admin:

-  admin user: admin@admin.com, password: 12345678
+  email: admin@admin.com, password: 12345678

   Screenshots: